avive/karmacoin-docs/versioned_docs/version-0.1.0/testnet/nomination_pools.md

 ## Creating a pool

-### Create Pool's Web Page
+### Create your Pool Web Page
-- Create a web page for your pool such as a social media page or a linktree page.
-- This page will be reviewed by Karma Coin users when considering which pool to join.
+Create a web page for your pool such as a social media page or a linktree page.
+This page will be reviewed by Karma Coin users when considering which pool to join.
 - Add information abot your pool and about the pool's owner to this page.
 - Figure out the commision fee you are asking for maintaining the pool and add this information to the page.
 - Explain the reasons for your requested commision fee.
-- Copy the page friendly url.
+- Add the web page's friendly url to the pool's description.

-### Creater Pool
+### Create your Pool

-Follow the steps below to create a pool using the web UI avaialble [https://testnet.karmaco.in/#/explorer]((https://testnet.karmaco.in/#/explorer).
+Follow the steps below to create a pool using the web UI avaialble at [https://testnet.karmaco.in/#/explorer]((https://testnet.karmaco.in/#/explorer).

 1. Go to `Network` > `Staking` tab.
 2. Switch to `Pools` tab.
 3. Click the `Add Pool` button.
-4. `create pool from`` - Use your pool account your.
+4. `create pool from` - Use your pool account your.
 5. `initial value` - Set your initial bond amount (5 Karma Coins or more for Testnet 3)
-6. `description` - paste the friendly url of your pool's webpage.
+6. `description` - paste the friendly url of your pool's web page.
 7. Click `create` to create the pool.

 Note the pool id - this is the unqiue identifier for your new pool.